TalasaDev/FrontendMentor-social-link-profile/README.md

 ### What I learned

 This challenge allow me to focus in buttons states and palette colors.
 It's was fun.

+In a more retrospective overview of the challenge, I learned again about patience and the learning curve paradigme.
+The flexbox layout is the first one I started learning and practising, so, consequently, the one I understand better.
+Despite that fact, there is still hesitation about the styling used, as the items do not position the way I would want.
+(Again.
+Super mean).

 ### Continued development